slott56/HamCalc-2.1/doc/source/python/construction/beltdriv.rst

     We need to replace *V* with a standard-sized pulley close to the computed size, :math:`V^\prime`.

     There are four cases that can occur.
-A simple swap of two values can slightly simplify this.
+Avoiding any swapping of large and small values greatly simplifies this.

     -   *X* RPM is larger, target *Y* is smaller: we're reducing RPM.